Demo 3: Inner-Product Spaces#

 ImmutableDenseMatrix.inner = inner

-\[ \left<\boldsymbol x_1,\boldsymbol x_2\right> = 1\cdot(\overline{2-i}) + 2\cdot \overline{2} = 2+i + 4= 6 + i. \]
+\[ \left<\boldsymbol x_3,\boldsymbol x_4\right> = 1\cdot(\overline{2-i}) + 2\cdot \overline{2} = 2+i + 4= 6 + i. \]

 Projections onto a Line#

-Let \(\boldsymbol{x}, \boldsymbol{y} \in \mathbb{F}^n\).
-The projection of \(\boldsymbol{x}\) onto the line \(Y = \operatorname{span}\{\boldsymbol{y}\}\) can be computed as
+The textbook explains how the projection of a vector \(\boldsymbol{x} \in \mathbb{F}^n\) onto a line \(Y = \operatorname{span}\{\boldsymbol{y}\}\) spanned by a vector \(\boldsymbol{y} \in \mathbb{F}^n\) can be computed as

 \[ \operatorname{Proj}_Y(\boldsymbol{x}) = \frac{\left<\boldsymbol{x},\boldsymbol{y} \right>}{\left<\boldsymbol{y},\boldsymbol{y} \right>}\boldsymbol{y} = \left<\boldsymbol{x},\boldsymbol{u}\right>\boldsymbol{u}, \]

 where \(\boldsymbol{u} = \frac{\boldsymbol{y}}{||\boldsymbol{y}||}\).
-In this demo we’ll use the 2-norm.

-First let \(\boldsymbol{x}_1, \boldsymbol{x}_2 \in \mathbb{R}^2\) be given by:
+As an example, let \(\boldsymbol{x}_1, \boldsymbol{x}_2 \in \mathbb{R}^2\) be given by:

 \[\begin{split} \boldsymbol{x}_1 = \begin{bmatrix} 3\\6\end{bmatrix}, \boldsymbol{x}_2 = \begin{bmatrix} 2\\1\end{bmatrix}. \end{split}\]

-We wish to project \(\boldsymbol{x}_1\) onto the line given by \(X_2 = \operatorname{span}\{\boldsymbol{x}_2\}\)
+Let us project \(\boldsymbol{x}_1\) onto the line given by \(U = \operatorname{span}\{\boldsymbol{x}_2\}\):

 x1 = Matrix([3,6])